-- 1. Set PDQ priority to a value greater than 0 to obtain more memory than the default 128 kilobytes. - When you set PDQ priority to greater than 0, the index build can take advantage of the additional memory for parallel processing. - To set PDQ priority, use either the PDQPRIORITY environment variable or the SET PDQPRIORITY statement in SQL. - 2.
-Do not set the PSORT NPROCS environment variable. - 3.
-It is recommended that you not set the PSORT_NPROCS environment variable.
-If you have a computer with multiple CPUs, the database server uses two threads per sort when it sorts index keys and PSORT_NPROCS is not set.
-The number of sorts depends on the number of fragments in the index, the number of keys, the key size, and the values of the PDQ memory configuration parameters.
+1. Set PDQ priority to a value greater than 0 to obtain more memory than the default 128 kilobytes.

+When you set PDQ priority to greater than 0, the index build can take advantage of the additional memory for parallel processing.

+To set PDQ priority, use either the PDQPRIORITY environment variable or the SET PDQPRIORITY statement in SQL.

+- 2. Do not set the PSORT\NPROCS environment variable.
+If you have a computer with multiple CPUs, the database server uses two threads per sort when it sorts index keys and PSORT\NPROCS is not set.
+The number of sorts depends on the number of fragments in the index, the number of keys, the key size, and the values of the PDQ memory configuration parameters. - 3.
+Allocate enough memory and temporary space to build the entire index. - a.
+Estimate the amount of virtual shared memory that the database server might need for sorting.

-- 4. Allocate enough memory and temporary space to build the entire index. - Estimate the amount of virtual shared memory that the database server might need for sorting. - For more information, refer to "Estimating Sort Memory" on page 7-19. - b.
-Specify more memory with the DS_TOTAL_MEMORY and DS_MAX_QUERIES configuration parameters. - c.
-If not enough memory is available, estimate the amount of temporary space needed for an entire index build. - For more information, refer to "Estimating Temporary Space for Index Builds" on page 7-20. - d.
-Use the onspaces -t utility to create large temporary dbspaces and specify them in the DBSPACETEMP configuration parameter or the DBSPACETEMP environment variable. - For information on how to optimize temporary dbspaces, refer to "Configuring Dbspaces for Temporary Tables and Sort Files" on page 5-13.
+For more information, see "Estimating Memory Needed for Sorting" on page 7-14.

+- b.
+Specify more memory with the DS\TOTAL\MEMORY and DS\MAX\QUERIES configuration parameters. - c.
+If not enough memory is available, estimate the amount of temporary space needed for an entire index build.

+For more information, see "Estimating Temporary Space for Index Builds" on page 7-14.

+d.
+Use the onspaces -t utility to create large temporary dbspaces and specify them in the DBSPACETEMP configuration parameter or the DBSPACETEMP environment variable.

+For information on how to optimize temporary dbspaces, see "Configure Dbspaces for Temporary Tables and Sort Files" on page 5-8.

-Estimating Sort Memory
+Estimating Memory Needed for Sorting